-Palermo is the vibrant capital of Sicily and is nestled into the coast by the surrounding mountain range.
+Palermo is the vibrant capital of Sicily, nestled into the coast by the surrounding mountain range.
 Full of history, culture and diversity; it’s a place that holds much wonderment.
 With the infamous Mafia Wars behind it, Palermo is pivoting on becoming the pearl of Sicily once more.

-There is a different road system here that we hadn’t seen before.
-Let me elaborate; a major road can have a road break off from it at each intersection.
-Then, that break off-road ran parallel to the main road, allowing traffic on that road to either re-join the major road or turn off completely onto a side street.
-Our GPS Navigator was taking us from one to the other so we were doing small mindless ‘S’ driving configurations.
-It wasn’t long before we caught onto this trick, ignored the GPS and just kept going straight.
+Let me elaborate as best I can.
+The main road had break off roads from it at each intersection.
+Then, that break off-road ran parallel to the main road, allowing traffic on that road to either re-join the main road or turn off completely onto another side street.
+Our GPS Navigator was taking us from one to the other, so we were doing constant mindless ‘S’ driving configurations.
+Finally, we caught onto this, ignored the GPS and just kept going straight.

-Our campsite, Area Freesbee Parking, was located at the far end of Palermo – it took us a 45-minute drive through the city to arrive there.
-With our ‘S bend’ exploits and navigating city traffic in the van, we chose to stay put and to tackle Palermo the following day.
+Unfortunately, our campsite happened to be located at the opposite end of Palermo.
+It took us a 45-minute drive through the city to arrive there.
+With our ‘S bend’ exploits and navigating city traffic in the van, we chose to stay put and to tackle Palermo by public transport the following day.

-The Convent of the Capuchin Friars known as the Capuchin Catacombs of Palermo, is a marvel in its own right.
+Our first stop, the Convent of the Capuchin Friars, known as the Capuchin Catacombs of Palermo, is a marvel in its own right.

-The catacombs contain about 8000 corpses and 1252 mummies that line the walls and halls, with the first internment dating back to 1599AD.
-Some of the corpses are posed, many propped in individual stone cubicles and some lie in glass casks.
+The catacombs contain about 8000 corpses and 1252 mummies.
+The first internment dates back to 1599AD.
+The bodies line the walls and halls.
+Some are posed, many propped in individual stone cubicles and some lie in glass casks.

-The mummies were very life-like, some with hair intact, their eyes closed and skin somewhat coloured from the preservation chemicals.
-You could almost sense that the eyes wanted to open.
-The mummies were arranged according to profession, gender and social status.
+The corpses were sorted according to their profession, gender and social status.
 Mummification, in the 17th and 18th centuries, became fashionable and was a way to maintain status and dignity.
-Therefore, priests were in adorned in their clerical regalia and wealthy merchants in rich attire.
+Therefore, priests rest here adorned in their clerical regalia and wealthy merchants in rich attire.
 Even in death, their status has meaning.

-Not all the bodies in the catacombs were those of adults.
-A section of the catacombs, called the ‘Chapel of Children’, displayed the tiny bodies of lives never to be fulfilled.
+Not all the bodies in the catacombs are those of adults.
+One section of the catacombs, the ‘Chapel of Children’, displays the tiny bodies of lives never to be fulfilled.

 Old Town Palermo